14 Inspirational Personal Website Examples To Help You Create Yours!

 Bright, vivid colors and crystal-clear images distinguish Frankie’s personal website from the crowd.

 Frankie Ratford is a business coach and founder of The Design Kids.
-Her personal website exemplifies how entrepreneurs can combine their all of their undertaking into one vibrant website.
+Her personal website is a great example of how entrepreneurs can combine all of their undertakings into one vibrant website.

-The colorful site showcases coaching sessions, talks, featured interviews and podcasts, and even road trips.
+The colorful web design of her site showcases coaching sessions, talks, featured interviews and podcasts, and even road trips.

 You will notice that not every element on the website moves at the same speed.
 That’s because the site uses a parallax scrolling effect that enhances the overall vibrancy of the captivating website.

 If you think Frankie’s site exudes enthusiasm, it’s because she is full of zest in real life, and the testimonials on her website say so, too.